shainji/shainji.github.io/_pages/cv.md

 ======
 __Intelligent scheduling system of water distribution network in eastern Qingpu District of Shanghai__ <br>
 A real-time scheduling system for water distribution network based on deep learning. <br>
   * Engaged in overall control system development, maintenance and amelioration.
   * Designed control effect calculation algorithms for different control objects.
   * Developed evaluation and feedback model with Python.
   * Conducted operating data analysis, monitored operating state.

+__Design of water supply and drainage network in urban area of a town__ <br>
+_Group Project of Course_: Urban Water and Wastewater Pipeline Works<br>
+  * Conducted hydraulic calculation and topological design of drainage part.
+  * Compiled design document and drew plans and sections.

 Skills
 ======